-Mindful eating is our second article in our three week series on mindfulness .
+Mindful eating is our second article in our three part series on mindfulness .
 Mindful eating is a compassionate observation of your eating habits.
-I mention compassionate, because it is a non-judgemental way of getting in touch with your way of eating.
+I mention compassionate because it is a non-judgemental way of getting in touch with your way of eating.
 Mindful eating is being aware of what, why and how you are eating.
 It is the opposite of eating on autopilot.
 I am often asked if it is possible to become a mindful eater, and my answer is always “yes, as long as you see the benefit of the change”.

 The stages of mindful eating